March to May; September to November

-Every adventure lovers throughout the world are aware of the trekking in the Everest Region for which many travelers visit every year to fulfill their dreams.
-Comparatively very few of the travelers visit for Peak climbing a slightly more challenging adventure.
-The region offers numerous opportunities to conquer the various peaks which are open to the climbers.
+Every adventure lovers throughout the world are aware of the trekking in the Everest Region which many travelers visit every year to fulfill their dreams.
+Comparatively very few travelers visit for Peak climbing a slightly more challenging adventure.
+The region offers numerous opportunities to conquer the various peaks which are open to climbers.
 Island Peak is considered as one of the easy climbing peaks making it an ideal peak to begin the Himalayan adventure of climbing.
 People with good physical fitness and knowledge of ice climbing are welcome to join this adventure activity.

-Island Peak is considered the most famous trekking peaks in Nepal.
+Island Peak is considered the most famous trekking peak in Nepal.
 The trails to the Island Peak climbing run through the Khumbu region where you can experience an ultimate trekking adventure of the Himalayas with the perfect amalgamation of ice climbing.
 Spring Season (March to May) and autumn season (October to December) are considered to be the best season for this climb.

 The typical itinerary for the Island Peak Climb begins with the flight to Lukla.
-The trekking starts as soon as one reaches Lukla and trek towards Phakding.
+The trekking starts as soon as one reaches Lukla and treks toward Phakding.
 We trek slowly up the Dudh Kosi valley we branch off to Chukkung and then onto Island Peak Base Camp and prepare for the ascent The area lies under the Sagarmatha National Park which has been inscribed as the country’s first national park to be listed as UNESCO World Heritage Site.
 A special permit is required to climb the Island Peak.

 We ensure you a guaranteed departure on your chosen date.
 However, at times due to adverse weather conditions, the flight might be delayed or canceled for a day affecting the schedule.
 We always recommend you to add one night (three nights to the most) in Kathmandu after your trek if possible.